 - A centralized computer or server that aggregates data from your medical devices.
 This server may do other things like convert units of measurement, relabel data, store the data in a temporary database, or provide users the means to review and edited acquired data (referred to as "validation") before it is pushed into the EMR.

 - An HL7 interface that takes your device data, in your proprietary protocol, converts it to HL7 and sends it on to the EMR.

 Geez, just three components?
-Can’t I just outsource this whole EMR integration thing to a third party?
+Can't I just outsource this whole EMR integration thing to a third party?
 Maybe.
-One can certainly partner with one of several MDDS vendors (like Nuvon or iSirona) who will acquire data from your existing serial port, and then push it to an EMR via an HL7 interface.
+One can certainly partner with one of several MDDS vendors (like True Process, Bernoulli Health or CapsuleTech, now part of QualcommLife) who will acquire data from your existing serial port, and then push it to an EMR via an HL7 interface.
 This approach might well take this whole connectivity thing off your lap, but there are drawbacks:

 - The principal business of MDDS vendors is to provide connectivity for multiple types and manufacturers of medical devices, especially legacy devices that don't have built in network connectivity.
 These MDDSs are purchased on a departmental or enterprise wide basis.
 What if you partner with another MDDS vendor, such as Capsule, and the prospect has deployed Cerner's CareAware house wide?
 The hospital will not be keen to installing any MDDS other than the one they, you know, already bought.
 Bottom line: prospects who have bought (or are planning to buy) a competing MDDS and not the one you chose are unlikely to buy your solution.